pMay2021/owd_be/references.md

 4. Zip it as `zip -r owdlib.zip . `
 5. After deploying, use the import as `import * as owd from '/opt/nodejs/node20/owd.mjs'`

+To add a new package, go to `node20` and to npm i after updating the `package.json`

 ~~~
 ├── nodejs